Xeraclom14/FBXAnimationClipOrganizer/README.md

 Usage:
 1) To open, go to Window -> FBX Animation Organizer
 2) Drag and drop your .fbx model file into the "FBX File" field.
-3) Reorder the Animation clips in the list to your liking, or alternatively sort them alphabetically.
+3) Reorder the Animation clips in the list to your liking, or alternatively sort the list.
 4) Press "Save Changes" to update your changes.

+Changes in version 1.2:
+- Added label to show clip duration.
+- Added functionality to sort A-Z, Z-A and by clip duration (ascending and descending order).

 Changelog from old version by Uberlou:
 - Input now only requires to drag and drop the .fbx file directly.
 (No longer requires inputting file path then manually search for metadata in dropdowns).